Political Activities

 Violations of this policy will be taken seriously, as they could jeopardize the College’s tax-exempt standing.
 Outcomes of any confirmed violations can include, but are not limited to:

-• Student disciplinary action taken by the Dean of Students office or designee with a record kept on file.
+- Student disciplinary action taken by the Vice President for Student Life and Dean of Students office or designee with a record kept on file.

-• Employee disciplinary action taken by the Dean of Faculty, Human Resources, and or designee with a record kept on file.
+- Employee disciplinary action taken by the Provost and Dean of Faculty or designee (for faculty) and supervisors (for staff), in consultation with Human Resources, with a record kept on file.

 Guidelines